jameshilliard/fwupd/plugins/thunderbolt/README.md

 When the controller is offlined (perhaps after enumeration), the retimer device will disappear from sysfs which is why the device flag `no-auto-remove` is required.

+A further complication is that we need to re-start the retimer to get the new version number, for example:

+    1->offline
+    ->write_firmware()
+    0->offline ()
+    ...
+    retimer gets removed, which we ignore, due to no-auto-remove ...
+    1->offline
+    1->rescan
+    ...
+    retimer gets added
+    ...
+    1->online
+    ...
+    retimer gets removed, which we ignore again
+    ...

 ## Vendor ID Security

 The vendor ID is set from the udev vendor, for example set to `TBT:0x$(vid)`